Travel in Austria

 4. Natural History Museum (Naturhistorisches Museum)

-The Habsburg family was known for their great love of collecting valuables, antiques, and also everything related to the natural kingdom.
-The exhibits displayed in the museum’s 39 exhibition rooms are part of the Habsburg collections gathered over 250 years!
+The Habsburg family loved collecting valuables, antiques, and everything related to the natural kingdom.
+The museum displays exhibits in its 39 exhibition rooms, all part of the Habsburg collections gathered over 250 years!
 The entire collection comprises about 30 million objects (most of which are not on display).

 The museum building includes two floors divided into different exhibition halls.
 The first floor is divided into several different displays.
 The first display, located near the entrance, showcases gemstones, minerals, and meteorites (the largest collection in the world).
 The second display on this floor is of fossils and dinosaur skeletons.
 The third display on this floor is about the Ice Age.
 The last display features exhibits on evolution and human development.
 At the far end of the floor is the new Planetarium building, an observatory where films related to the galaxy and space exploration are screened.